ATX: ATX12V 2.32

-ATX12V v2.4
+ATX12V 2.4

-The ATX12V 2.4 specifications were published in April 2013.
-It is specified in Revision 1.31 of the 'Design Guide for Desktop Platform Form Factors', which names this as ATX12V version 2.4.
+The ATX12V 2.4 specifications were published in August 2012.
+It is specified in Revision 1.31 of the Power Supply Design Guide for Desktop Platform Form Factors, which names this as ATX12V version 2.4.

+In July 2012, revision 1.3 of the Power Supply Design Guide for Desktop Platform Form Factors made inclusion of the floppy drive connector optional, instead of mandatory.

-ATX12V v2.51
+ATX12V 2.51

-The specifications for ATXV12 2.51 were released in October 2017 and introduced support for Alternative Sleep Mode (ASM) which supersedes the traditional S3 power state.
+The specifications for ATXV12 2.51 were released in September 2021 and introduced support for Alternative Low Power Mode (ALPM) which supersedes the traditional S3 power state.
 Windows 10 implements this functionality as Modern Standby.

-ATX12V v2.52
+ATX12V 2.52

-The specifications for ATXV12 2.52 were released in May 2018 introduces minor changes to the standard, most notably it requires power supply manufacturers to ensure power supplies with Alternative Sleep Mode (ASM) support are able to withstand power cycles every 180 seconds (480 times per day or 175,200 per year).
+The specifications for ATXV12 2.52 were released in October 2021 introduces minor changes to the standard, most notably it requires power supply manufacturers to ensure power supplies with Alternative Low Power Mode (ALPM) support are able to withstand power cycles every 180 seconds (480 times per day or 175,200 per year).
 Power supply fans are also recommended to turn on with at least a two second delay for an improved user experience.

+This version also stated that the floppy drive connector should be excluded from PSUs, as opposed to merely being optional, and marked that connector's section in the specification as "For Historical Reference Only".

-ATX12V v2.53
+ATX12V 2.53

-The specifications for ATXV12 2.53 were released in May 2020 and constitute another minor update to the ATX standard.
+The specifications for ATXV12 2.53 were released in December 2021 and constitute another minor update to the ATX standard.
 ATXV12 2.53 makes further recommendations on efficiency and references the Energy Star Computers Specification Version 8.0 which was finalized in April 2020.

-ATX 3.0
+ATX 3.x

 The specifications for ATX 3.0 were released in February 2022.
-It includes the new 16-pin 12VHPWR connector that can deliver up to 600 W to graphics cards.
+It includes the new 16-pin 12VHPWR connector that can deliver up to 600 W for H+ and up to 675 W in H++ to graphics cards.
 These incorporate data lines for components to negotiate power capabilities with the PSU so they do not draw more power than the PSU is capable of delivering.
 The specification also has more strict requirements for handling spikes, two times the nominal output for 100 microseconds.

+The −12 V supply is now specified as optional on the ATX motherboard connector, and some PSU manufacturers (e.g. Corsair) have begun removing the −12 V supply from their PSUs.
+However, as of 2025, some motherboards (e.g. recent designs from ASRock) still use the −12 V supply - typically to power the amplifier for on-board audio - and functions that use it will not work as expected when paired with a PSU that does not provide a −12 V supply.

+ATX 3.1 replaces the 12VHPWR power connector with the 12V-2x6 power connector and reduces required power loss hold-up time from 17 milliseconds to 12 milliseconds.